Cui Xiuwen: Life and work

 Cui Xiuwen was born in Harbin, Heilongjiang, China.
 She attended the Fine Arts School of Northeast Normal University and graduated in 1990.
 She then went on to study at China's Central Academy of Fine Arts and received her Master's of Fine Arts in 1996.
 At the time of her death in 2018 she lived and worked in Beijing, China.

 She exhibited her work at Tate Modern, Florence Museum, Today Art Museum (Beijing), Fabien Fryns Fine Art, Eli Klein Fine Art Gallery (New York), Blindspot Gallery (Hong Kong), and Art Stage Singapore.

 Cui has been identified as part of the Chinese Feminism movement, although she stated the following in an Artslant interview: "I think it's very limiting.
 It seems to just be a feature of the art market and very difficult to escape."

 She is best known for her work Ladies' Room (2000), which was censored from being exhibited at the first Guangzhou Triennial.
 In this work, Cui hid an inconspicuous spy camera inside the ladies' bathroom of a popular Beijing karaoke club, recording unfiltered conversations and candid moments of local call girls getting ready for clients.
 In her series of photographs titled Existential Emptiness (2009), a schoolgirl and her life-sized doll companion are depicted in sparse and snowy landscapes, tackling themes of adolescence, identity, and mortality.

 In her Angel series, Cui featured a pregnant Asian woman with porcelain skin and rosy cheeks in a “virginal” white dress.
 Since pregnancy of young unmarried girls is considered taboo in China, this series makes social commentary about the double standards and treatment of women in China.

+Building on earlier themes of sexuality, society, and the female body, Cui also created the One day in 2004 works in 2005.
+This series of autobiographical works featured adolescent girls adorned with cultural-revolution inspired red scarves in digitally manipulated locations of the Forbidden City.